OCCUPY TILL I COME

 Paul affirms, “But to each one of us grace was given according to the measure of Christ’s gift.”
 (Eph.
 4:7 NKJV).

-Therefore, arise today to begin to labor diligently or faithfully in God’s Kingdom according to the grace of God which you have received.
+Therefore, arise today to begin to labour diligently or faithfully in God’s Kingdom according to the grace of God which you have received.

 Paul admonishes us to serve God with the unique divine abilities that He has given us.